kszenes/MementoChem/README.md

   <img width="700" alt="Screenshot 2025-05-02 at 09 56 34" src="https://github.com/user-attachments/assets/d34f471c-ffd2-4f75-93b9-c10100e5fd4f" />
 </p>

-This repo hosts the source for the website (https://kszenes.github.io/QCMemento/) which allows to generate input files for common quantum chemistry programs.
+This repo hosts the source for the website https://kszenes.github.io/QCMemento/ which provides an interface for generating input files for common quantum chemistry programs.
-It has currently limited capabilities (only supports ORCA so far) but will be extended further in the future, see below.
+It has currently limited capabilities (only supports ORCA so far) but will be extended in the future, see Roadmap below.

 ### Roadmap